 Research

-My research focuses on increasing accessibility within sites of composition: first-year writing classrooms, professional and multimodal writing classrooms, and writing centers.
-I’m interested in what researchers, instructors, and students can learn about rhetoric and writing from disability studies.
+My research addresses the in/accessibility of writing instruction, from first-year writing classrooms to technical and professional writing classrooms to graduate writing classes to writing centers.
+I’m interested in what researchers, instructors, and students can learn about rhetoric and writing from disability studies and disability justice.

 flyer: New from NCTE!
 Rhetorics of Overcoming